mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Thematic Layertree integrated in the sidebar displaying the layerset titles.

-To configure the Layertree there are a few connections to other elements that must be considered:
+Please also configure the elements below that are connected to the Layertree:

 * `Layersets <../backend/layerset.html>`_
 * `Map element <../basic/map.html>`_